om-ashish-soni/Competitive-Programming/README.md

 ### vim is the one of the best suitable editor for competitive programming in the world.

+### 9. Which template should i use in cp?
+       Oops , there are two much templates, [refer this](https://iq.opengenus.org/cpp-template-for-competitive-coding/)

 ## codechef Roadmap
   1. start with array -> practice -> 2 🌟